National Harbor of Refuge and Delaware Breakwater Harbor Historic District: National Harbor of Refuge

 In 1896 Congress authorized a new, larger program of breakwaters, the National Harbor of Refuge.
 Located 6500 ft to the north of the original breakwater on a shoal known as The Shears, the new breakwater used much larger stone.
 The dressed and fitted masonry used individual pieces of up to 13 tons.
 The new breakwater was 8040 ft long at low water and 40 ft wide.
 Ten icebreaker piers were built 1250 ft to the north of dressed stone in a 1300 ft line.
 Compared with the earlier effort, steam-powered equipment allowed the use of larger stones and sped construction.
 The project cost $2,090,765.82 and was completed in 1901.

 The first Harbor of Refuge Light was built on this breakwater and began operation in 1908.
 Damaged in 1920 by storms, it was replaced by the current structure in 1926.
 This light effectively replaced the 1767 Cape Henlopen Light, which was abandoned in 1924 and fell into the sea in 1926.

 At certain places around the breakwater, the waters can be up to 70 feet deep to accommodate large ships that would anchor in the harbor.

 Coast Guard Station

 The Lewes Coast Guard Station now functions as the Delaware River pilot's station.
 The station is a 2.5-story balloon-framed building, built in 1938 in Colonial Revival style.
 The principal facade faces the harbor with an enclosed porch supported by paired Tuscan columns.
 Shingle siding covers the station.
 An enclosed observation platform on the roof has a Chinese Chippendale railing, with adapted Palladian windows on all sides.

-Current Uses

-The Deepwaters in between the two breakwaters provide great fishing for local mariners.
-Both lighthouses are open for tours, and the Harbor of Refuge Lighthouse is still active serving as an aid to navigation.